Chef's Chocolate Salty Balls

 "Chef's Chocolate Salty Balls" is the ninth episode of the second season of the American animated television series South Park.
 The 22nd episode of the series overall, it originally aired on Comedy Central in the United States on August 19, 1998.
 The episode was written by series co-creators Trey Parker and Matt Stone, along with Nancy M. Pimental, and directed by Parker.

 In the episode, the Sundance Film Festival is moved to South Park, but it badly affects Mr. Hankey.
-Meanwhile, Chef tries his luck to make some money, as many visitors come to the town, by selling his new sweet treats, his chocolate salty balls.
+Meanwhile, Chef tries his luck to make some money, as many visitors come to the town, by selling his new sweet treats - his titular chocolate salty balls.